ljw1004/csharpspec/csharp/classes.md

 F(new int[] {});
 ```

-When performing overload resolution, a method with a parameter array may be applicable either in its normal form or in its expanded form (§7.5.3.1).
+When performing overload resolution, a method with a parameter array may be applicable either in its normal form or in its expanded form ([Applicable function member](expressions.md#applicable-function-member)).
 The expanded form of a method is available only if the normal form of the method is not applicable and only if an applicable method with the same signature as the expanded form is not already declared in the same type.

 The example
 ```csharp